Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Recordkeeping requirements.
 The recordkeeping requirements under the rule are as follows, for all interstate CDL/CLP holders and their motor carriers:

 - Drivers.
-Non-excepted interstate CDL/CLP drivers no longer have to carry their medical certificates and do not have to submit each medical card to their licensing authority.
-CDL/CLP drivers licensed by a state that has not transitioned to National Registry Phase II or NRII must submit their cards to their state and carry a medical card for 15 days after receiving a new medical certificate until their state transitions.
+Non-excepted interstate CDL/CLP drivers no longer have to carry their medical certificates and do not have to submit each medical card to their licensing authority if their state has transitioned to NRII.
+These drivers can carry a medical card during any temporary medical card waiver period.
+CDL/CLP drivers licensed by a state that has not transitioned to National Registry Phase II or NRII must submit their cards to their state and carry a medical card for up the limit of any temporary waiver period (up to 60 days) after receiving a new medical certificate until their state transitions.

 - Motor carriers.
 Motor carriers using interstate CDL/CLP drivers whose driving record currently includes their most recent medical certification status must use the driving record (MVR) as proof of physical qualification and keep that driving record in the driver’s qualification file.
 The MVR must be updated every time the driver’s medical certification status changes, i.e., after every new DOT medical exam.

-- Only if a CDL/CLP driver is licensed by a state that has not transitioned to NRII, can the motor carrier use a copy of that certificate for up to 15 days, giving the state time (up to 10 days) to add the new information to the driver’s record.
-By the end of those 15 days, the carrier must have a new MVR showing the updated medical information.
+- Only if a CDL/CLP driver is licensed by a state that has not transitioned to NRII, can the motor carrier use a copy of that certificate for up to the period allowed by any temporary FMCSA waiver period.
+By the end of any applicable waiver period, the carrier must have a new MVR showing the updated medical information in the DQ file.

 - Only motor carriers with drivers licensed by states that have not transitioned to NRII must still verify that their CDL/CLP drivers' examiners were on the registry on the date of the exam.